The Blog

 The question we most often get at Old City Swim School is:

-At Old City Swim School, we follow the SwimAmerica model for our Learn-to-Swim Program.
-SwimAmerica is set up to be a 10 Level swimming system that teaches your child progressively more difficult (and more important) swimming skills.
-We start off at Level 1 teaching your child how to blow air out of their nose while underwater.
-Level 2 is where we introduce floating, Level 3 kicking, and so on…
+At Old City Swim School, we follow the “SwimAmerica” model for teaching both children and adults to swim.
+SwimAmerica, founded and developed by the American Swimming Coaches Association, is set up to be a 10 Level swimming system that teaches progressively more difficult (and more important) swimming skills.
+For Adults learning to swim, we use a modified, multi-level approach.
+For kids, we start off at Level 1 teaching how to blow air out of the nose while underwater.
+Level 2 is where we introduce floating, Level 3 kicking, and so on.
+Whether you are a child or an adult, expect to be pushed just outside of your comfort zone to learn the proprioception (sense of body position and movement) specific to swimming breathing and movements.

 By Sean Emery Learn-to-Swim Share:

-One thought on “We Get This Question the MOST
+1 thoughts on “We Get This Question the MOST

 1. Ann says: